 Hemp is typically dioecious (separate male and female plants).
 In dioecious varieties the male plants will die off after shedding their pollen and the females will continue to grow and set seed.

 The FINOLA hemp variety has the shortest stature and is the earliest maturing hemp variety in Canada, maturing in about 100 days.
-Finola® is also the highest yielding variety on record (2000+lbs / acre).
+Finola® is also a high yielding variety with recorded yields of 2000+lbs / acre under the right growing conditions.
 FINOLA hemp can be straight cut or swathed and is renowned as the easiest hemp variety to harvest.

-Sow hemp into clean medium textured fertile soil, high in organic matter and with high nutrient availability.
+Our farmers sow hemp into clean medium textured fertile soil, high in organic matter and with high nutrient availability.
 Well drained field is desirable.
-Conventionally grown hemp is typically best preceded by cereals or pulses, while organically grown hemp is best preceded by perennial alfalfa / grass breaking, green manure plow downs, or traditional summer fallow.
-Residual chemical contamination, both natural i.e. fall rye, or synthetic, i.e. Pursuit can affect germination and/or yield of industrial hemp.
+Careful attention to crop rotations is recommended by our Agronomy team.
+Conventionally grown hemp is typically best preceded by cereals or pulses, while organically grown hemp is best preceded by perennial alfalfa / grass breaking or green manure plow downs.

-Seed hemp as shallow as possible (0.5 to 1.0 inches), but into moisture and after soil temperature has reached 8 to 10C+, with May 25 as an optimum date.
-Expect germination within 2 to 4 days and emergence within 4 to 7 days.
-Seeding target rates are 100 plants per mÇ for grain production (25 to 30 lbs / acre).
-Producers are required to use pedigreed seed and seed cost remains a major input cost, (i.e. ~$50 / acre).
+Hemp is seeded as shallow as possible (0.5 to 1.0 inches), but into moisture and after soil temperature has reached 8 to 10C+, with late May to early June as optimum timing.
+Germination occurs within 2 to 4 days and emergence within 4 to 7 days.
+Producers are required to use pedigreed seed.
 Hemp seedlings are frost tolerant to about -4C.

 Weed Disease & Pest Management

-Weeds are best controlled through proper field selection, high rates of fertility and pre-seeding glyphosate (only) burn off or tillage, plus proper variety selection.
+Weeds are best controlled through proper field selection, pre-seeding weed management, proper seeding date and seeding rate, plus proper variety selection.
 Given a good start hemp can be an effective weed suppressant.
-Problem weeds include buckwheat, wild oats, volunteer canola, pigweed, volunteer wheat, coriander, and other spice crops.
+Problem weeds may include wild buckwheat, wild oats, volunteer canola, and volunteer wheat, but these are removed at commercial seed cleaning plants prior to use for food processing..

 Hemp has very few disease and pest problems.
 The most important disease issue is sclerotinia stem rot (in wetter conditions).
 Another disease to note is botrytis (gray mold / head blight).
 Grasshoppers, gophers, bertha armyworm, hemp borer and lygus plant bugs have been known to attack hemp but with very little impact.
-Note there are no pesticides, herbicides nor fungicides registered for use on hemp in western Canada for grain production.
+Hemp growers are encouraged to use best agronomic practices to manage weeds and disease.

-Most producers will combine hemp while it is still “green/ immature” to minimize fibre wrapping and fibre strength.
-FINOLA, a semi-dwarf variety can be swathed at 85% maturity (just prior to shelling), cut at 8~12 inches and harvested within 2 or 3 days or at ~10 to 12% seed moisture.
+Harvest is done with a combine harvester just like any other grain crop.
+Most producers will combine hemp while it is still slightly “green/ immature” to minimize fibre wrapping and fibre strength.
+FINOLA, a semi-dwarf variety can be swathed at 85% maturity (just prior to shelling), or at ~10 to 12% seed moisture.
 Swathing is particularly advantageous where there is high wind risk prior to harvest as hemp can shell (in high winds) when reaching maturity.
-Alternately, FINOLA can also be straight combined at about 12 to 15% seed moisture.
-Be aware that swathed hemp is particularly susceptible to sprouting after a rain.
-Watch the forecast prior to swathing, ideally with 5 days of clear weather.
-Reduce cylinder, rotor and unloading auger speeds to prevent seed damage while harvesting.
-Draper headers work best for straight cutting hemp, use a sharp or new sickle / knife.
-Watch for fibre wrapping around shafts.
-Typically FINOLA hemp can be harvested with any type of fairly modern combine, rotary or conventional with no or little modification, and is known as the easiest hemp variety to harvest.
+Alternately, FINOLA can also be straight combined at about 12 to 15% seed moisture..
+Careful attention is made to harvest and handle the crop gently to reduce damage to the shell and maintain seed quality.
+Typically FINOLA hemp is known as the easiest hemp variety to harvest.

 Drying & Storage